Staying Fit

 How do I avoid a Part D penalty?

-You won't be liable for a late enrollment penalty if you have prescription drug coverage from another source that’s considered to be at least as good as Medicare Part D, called “creditable coverage.”
-Coverage from an employer, a former employer, Tricare, the Department of Veterans Affairs or another source may qualify.
+You won’t be liable for a late enrollment penalty if you have creditable coverage, prescription drug coverage from another source that’s considered to be at least as good as Medicare Part D. This could be from an employer or former employer, Tricare, the Department of Veterans Affairs or another source.

-If you have prescription drug coverage, every September you should receive a letter from your employer or insurance plan that identifies whether your plan is considered creditable coverage.
+If you have prescription drug coverage, your employer or insurance plan will notify you by letter (every September) to identify if your plan is considered creditable coverage.
 If you lose your drug coverage, you’ll be eligible for a two-month special enrollment period when you can sign up for a Part D plan without penalty.

-Keep the letter as proof that you had creditable coverage when the time comes to enroll.
+Keep the letter as proof of your creditable coverage when the time comes to enroll.

 Other circumstances when you won’t be liable for Part D penalties:

-• If you delayed enrolling in both Part A and Part B of Medicare at age 65, you weren’t eligible to buy Part D yet.
-You can only get a Part D plan after you enroll in either Part A or Part B, so you can’t be penalized for late enrollment until you sign up for either part.
-But you must get Part D within two months of enrolling in Part A or Part B to avoid penalties, unless you have other creditable coverage.
+If you delayed enrolling in Medicare Part A and Part B at age 65, you weren’t eligible to buy Part D yet so you can’t be penalized for late enrollment until you sign up for either part.
+But you must get Part D within two months of enrolling in Parts A or B to avoid penalties, unless you have other creditable coverage.

-For example, some people who work for a company with 20 or more employees may want to delay enrolling in Part A and Part B while working, so they can contribute to a health savings account because you can’t make new HSA contributions after you enroll in Medicare.
+For example, some people who work for a company with 20 or more employees may want to delay enrolling in Parts A and B while working, so they can contribute to a health savings account.
+You can’t make new HSA contributions after you enroll in Medicare.

 Making sense of the alphabet soup of health care choices